Master of Science in Information Systems (MSIS), Master's

 - You can choose the program that will best fit into your life.
 We offer multiple start dates per year, so your education doesn’t have to wait.

-Transcripts are reviewed on an on-going basis and accepted students may begin at the next available session.
+- Application: Applications are reviewed on an on-going basis and accepted students may begin at the next available session

 - Application Fee: $50